LOCATION & PARKING

 The climbing wall is frequently open outside Recreation Office hours.
 Passes may be purchased online with credit card ONLY.
 Pay before you arrive or at the wall using the Climbing Office computer.

-1) I don't have any climbing experience, can I still use the wall?
+1. I don't have any climbing experience, can I still use the wall?

-2) What are Auto-Belays?
+2. What are Auto-Belays?

 Auto-Belays are machines that allow you to climb to the top of the wall without anyone holding the ropes for you.
 They are very easy to learn how to use.
 SFU has two Auto-Belays.

-4) What is "top-roping"?
+4. What is top-roping?

 Top-roping is probably what you think of when you imagine people climbing in the gym.
 Usually it involves a team of two, with one person on the ground "belaying" their climber as they ascend the wall.
 Belaying refers to using specialized skills and equipment to keep climbers safe.
 If you want to have access to the entire facility without staff assistance, you'll need to know how to belay.
-To accquire these skills, we highly recommend taking one of our 2 hour Introductory Courses.
+To accquire these skills, we highly recommend taking our 2-hour Introductory Courses.
 Anyone wishing to belay must pass a "belay check", where our staff ensure that your abilities are in line with SFU standards.

-5) What equipment do I need?
+5. What equipment do I need?

-6) Do I need a partner?
+6. Do I need a partner?

-7) How strong do I have to be?
+7. How strong do I have to be?

-Not that strong!
 Most people who come to our facility find they are able to climb the easier routes without too many problems.
 As with every sport, consistent practice will improve your strength and technique.

-8) Can my child climb in the gym?
+8. Can my child climb in the gym?

 The minimum age in the climbing gym is 6 years old.
 Adult supervision is required for all children under 14.
 Consent forms signed by legal guardians are required for all youth 17 and under.